Geological information can be used to try to prevent and minimise the effects of various types of hazards.

 Radon might also be present in drinking water, especially in water from wells drilled in the bedrock.
 Radon in water passes readily into indoor air when the water is used.
 Building materials can also emit radon.

-Landslides and rockfalls
+Landslides, debris flows and rockfalls

 Some soils, especially clayey soils on sloping ground or adjacent to water, are prone to landslides.
 Best of all is to avoid building on such sites, but if there are already buildings, there needs to be means of assessing the landslide risk and, where necessary, the measures to be deployed.
 This requires knowledge of soil properties and of the occurrence of previous landslides.